 medicaid paying accident costs

-While you are waiting for your claim to resolve, you can and should file your medical bills with your health insurance or Medicaid policy.
-If you are waiting to pay your bills until you receive compensation, your medical bills could be sent to debt collectors and damage your credit rating, even if you have every intention of paying later.
+While waiting for your claim to resolve, you can and should file your medical bills with your health insurance or Medicaid policy.
+If you are waiting to pay your bills until you receive compensation, your medical bills could be sent to debt collectors and damage your credit rating, even if you intend to pay later.

 What Happens After Medicaid Pays My Accident Medical Expenses?

-After Medicaid is paid back from the settlement (and any other fees, such as lawyer fees are subtracted), the remaining amount will be issued to the accident victim.
+Under South Carolina law, you cannot receive compensation twice for the same accident.
+In this case, you can’t get money from Medicaid and later from the at-fault party’s insurance.
+After Medicaid is paid back from the settlement (and any other fees, such as lawyer fees, are subtracted), the remaining amount will be issued to you.

-Don’t let medical expenses associated with an accident that wasn’t your fault overwhelm you.
-The South Carolina personal injury attorneys at Joye Law Firm are experienced in fighting for the rights of injured victims to ensure they receive not just compensation for the medical bills they incur, but also for the pain and suffering they experienced as the result of other people’s negligence.
+Don’t let medical expenses associated with an accident overwhelm you.
+Since 1968, the South Carolina personal injury attorneys at Joye Law Firm have fought for the rights of injured victims.
+We are standing by to help you receive compensation for your medical bills and for the pain and suffering you experienced due to another’s negligence.

 About the Author